Understanding the 4 Types of Editing for Your Manuscript

 Consistency

-Essentially, a copy editor focuses on nitty-gritty details and follows a style guide to ensure everything is consistent.
+Essentially, a copy editor hones in on the nitty-gritty details and follows a style guide to ensure everything is consistent.
 They also create a style sheet if one hasn't been made already.

-Expect very little rewriting (if any).
-Oftentimes, the editor will only change what is incorrect rather than work on improving something that is technically sound.
+Expect minimal rewriting, if any.
+Often, the editor will only change what is incorrect rather than improve something that is technically sound.

-Depending on the editor, you'll receive in-text changes and comments that query inconsitent information.
-Other editors may explain why they made an alteration, but many don't dive into grammar rules and technical jargon.
+Depending on the editor, you may receive in-text changes and comments that query inconsistent information.
+Some editors explain why they made an alteration, while others may not delve into grammar rules and technical jargon.

 After a copy edit, your manuscript will be technically sound.